-The area around here in the German Township becomes saturated quickly with standing water during various stages of the seasons.
+The area around the German Township in Springfield Ohio becomes saturated quickly with standing water during various stages of the seasons.

-Standing water might not be entirely eliminated by the installation of a catch-basin, but the installation of a catch-basin should diminish the standing water that affect a few of my neighbors as well.
+Although standing water might not be entirely eliminated by the installation of a catch-basin, the installation of a catch-basin should diminish the standing water that affect a few of my neighbors as well.

 A solar panel creates the electricity for the pump.

-The simple 12v pump has a variance of about +/- 7volts and allows for the direct connection to a 12v solar panel without the need for batteries.
+The simple 12v pump has a variance of about +/- 7volts which allows for the direct connection to a 12v solar panel (without the need for batteries).

 The water coming from the hose shown below has been transferred through over 75 feet using the method mentioned above.

 The un-finished catch-basin with a pump just tossed in for testing.

 The Catch-basin project was started late 2017.
 It's 2019.
 I'm waiting for a good drought to get to the depth I need.